itsjunetime/kathy/README.md

 # kathy

 Compile-time, zero-cost, very simple keypath functionality for rust.

-Requires nightly.
+Requires nightly and `env RUSTFLAGS="-Znext-solver=globally"` to work and use correctly :)

-Look at `examples/demo.rs` to see how it works.
+Look at `examples/*.rs` to see how it works.